-A Formal Complaint is a document filed by a Complainant or signed by the Title IX Coordinator alleging a Prohibited Offense against a Respondent and requesting that the University investigate the allegation.
-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education program or activity of the University with which the Formal Complaint is filed.
-A Formal Complaint must be filed with the Title IX Coordinator using the methods as identified in Section III(C) of this Policy.
+A Formal Complaint is a document filed by a Complainant or signed by the AVP/Title IX Coordinator alleging a Prohibited Offense against a Respondent and requesting that the University investigate the allegation.

+- For the purposes of allegations of Title IX Prohibited Offenses, at the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education program or activity of the University with which the Formal Complaint is filed. - For the purposes of allegations of Sexual or Gender-Based Prohibited Offenses, Third Party Complainants may file a Formal Complaint with the OUEC.

+A Formal Complaint may be filed with the AVP/Title IX Coordinator using the methods as identified in Section III(C) of this Policy.
 The Formal Complaint must have the Complainant's physical or digital signature, or otherwise indicate that the Complainant is the person filing the Formal Complaint.

 If a Complainant chooses not to file a Formal Complaint against a Respondent, the Title IX Coordinator will refer the matter to the Title IX Coordinating Committee for assessment.
-The Committee will review the allegation in the initial report to determine if an investigation is required in order to address a potential hostile environment in a University education program or to protect the safety of the University community.
-In making this determination, the Title IX Coordinating Committee will review the initial report for any of the following facts:
+The Committee will review the facts gathered during the investigation to determine if an investigation is required in order to address a potential Hostile Environment in a University education program or to protect the safety of the University community.
+In making this determination, the Title IX Coordinating Committee will review the Investigative Report for any of the following facts:

-- the Respondent has a prior record of committing Prohibited Offenses; - the Respondent displayed any signs of predatory behavior; - violence or any weapons were used by the Respondent; - other individuals were involved in the commission of the Prohibited Offense;

-- the Respondent presents a continuing threat to the University community; and/or - a hostile environment may exist in a University education program as a result of the alleged Prohibited Offense.
+- the Respondent has a prior record of committing Prohibited Offenses; - the Respondent displayed any signs of predatory behavior; - violence or any weapons were used by the Respondent; - other individuals were involved in the commission of the Prohibited Offense; - an alleged pattern of Prohibited Offenses committed by an individual Respondent or by a specific Respondent group or organization; - the Respondent presents a continuing threat to the University community; and/or - a Hostile Environment may exist in a University education program as a result of the alleged Prohibited Offense.

-If the initial report contains any of the above facts or allegations, the Title IX Coordinator may sign a Formal Complaint.
-The Title IX Coordinator will notify the Complainant if a determination is made to proceed with an investigation and explain the Complainant's right to participate or not participate in the investigation or in any other actions undertaken by the University.
+If the initial report contains any of the above facts or allegations, the AVP/Title IX Coordinator may sign a Formal Complaint.
+The AVP/Title IX Coordinator will notify the Complainant if a determination is made to proceed with an investigation and explain the Complainant's right to participate or not participate in the investigation or in any other actions undertaken by the University.

-When the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party of the investigation.
+When the AVP/Title IX Coordinator signs a Formal Complaint, the AVP/Title IX Coordinator is not a Complainant or otherwise a party of the investigation.

-If the conduct alleged in the Formal Complaint (1) would not constitute a Prohibited Offense as defined in this Policy, even if proved, (2) did not occur in the recipient's education program or activity, or (3) did not occur against a person in the United States, then the University must dismiss the Formal Complaint with regard to that conduct under this Policy.
-Such a dismissal does not preclude action by the University under another University policy.
+If the conduct alleged in the Formal Complaint (1) would not constitute a Prohibited Offense as defined in this Policy, even if proved, (2) did not occur in the recipient's education program or activity, or (3) did not occur against a person in the United States, then the University must dismiss the Formal Complaint with regard to the alleged Title IX Prohibited Offense under Title IX as outlined in this Policy.
+Such a dismissal does not preclude a review to determine whether or not the alleged behavior falls under the definition of a Sexual or Gender-Based Prohibited Offense, nor does it preclude action by the University under another University policy.